 As you become more comfortable with the strategy, you could measure how long prior advances took, or how far they ran to help establish a profit target.

 I discuss some other exit methods in the Complete Method Stock Swing Trading Course along with some other tips on when to avoid trend channel trades.

 Regardless of how close or far the stock is from the stop loss or profit target, exit every trade the day before earnings announcements.

-Earnings announcements can cause large gaps in the stock price, meaning you could end losing much more than you expected if the price gaps below your stop loss.
+Earnings announcements can cause large gaps in the stock price, meaning you could end up losing much more than you expect if the price gaps below your stop loss.
 A stock can gap 10%, 20%, or even 50% or more on an earnings announcement….even in seemingly stable companies.

 We have looked at entry points, stop losses, and profit targets.
 Now we need to discuss how those three points relate to each other.

-When swing trading, I am typically not interested in a trade unless my potential profit (the difference between profit target and entry point) is at least three times my risk (the difference between the entry point and stop loss).
+I am typically not interested in a trend channel trade unless my potential profit (the difference between profit target and entry point) is at least three times my risk (the difference between the entry point and stop loss).